pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 #### Step 5.
 Introducing ComponentResources

 Now... we can continue to add resource after resource, but Pulumi is more than that.
 We can build our own reusable components.
 Let's refactor what we have above into a `CdnWebsite` component at `pulumi-challenge/cdn-website/index.ts`.
-We'll have a new dependency, so make sure to also run `npm install @types/mime`.

 ```typescript
 import * as pulumi from "@pulumi/pulumi";